nicokruger/inmytree.co.za/app/blog/how-to-speed-up-your-bespoke-machine-learning-algorithms-by-up-to-100x/index.md

 def do_work(item):
   # in our case, this now checks for a "type of job" - ie. voice or data.
   # so that we have one entry point
+  if item.type === "voice":
+    calculate_voice_price(item)
+  elif item.type === "data":
+    calculate_data_price(item)

   # more ML magic redacted

+# in our previous design, this was effectively the output of a query
+# against the database - we would get a row for every piece of work to
+# be done.
+# note: this function can be easily adapted to get "rows" from a queue!
+def calculate(rows):
+  for row in rows:
+    # this is our "unit of work" - we just need to change the way
+    # this function is called
+    do_work(row)

 ```